 The scars on your arms and legs may need dressings until they are healed.
 If the scars swell, you should elevate the affected limb for an hour or two.
 To help with swelling, your doctor may advise you to wear support stockings.
 The tissue beneath your scars may feel hard and tender but it will eventually feel normal.
-You may experience some numbness and tingling around the scars, which will gradually disappear as the body heals.
+You may experience some numbness, tingling, sharp stabbing and pins and needles around the scars, which will gradually disappear as the body heals.